gmc-code/PC-microbit-micropython/docs/sensors/movement.rst

 | The microbit accelerometer measures movement along three axes in milli-g's.
 | When the reading is 0 the microbit is "level" along that particular axis.
-| Titling it in one direction will give a positive reading; in the opposite direction a negative reading is given.
+| tilting it in one direction will give a positive reading; in the opposite direction a negative reading is given.

 ``accelerometer.get_x()`` * X - tilting the left edge down (-) and the right edge down (+).
 ``accelerometer.get_y()`` * Y - tilting the top edge down (-) and the bottom edge down (+).